-8.10pm Kempton tips for Tuesday’s Class 4 race.
-A strong field of 13 fillies go to post for this mile handicap on Tuesday evening.
+8.10pm Kempton tips for Wednesday’s Class 4 race.
+A qualifier for the London Middle Distance Series, this handicap is likely to be fiercely competitive.
 Read on for our free betting tips, predictions and analysis.